Soho House Istanbul.

 Crowning a hill in Sri Lanka’s cinnamon country, this sculptural hotel pairs sustainable design with next-level service and sweeping valley views.

-At the centre of Galle Fort, this 18th-century mansion has worn many hats over the years before landing as a 10-room hotel, rich in history, character and cool.
+At the centre of Galle Fort, this 18th-century mansion has worn many hats before landing as a 10-room hotel, rich in history, character and cool.

 A bijou villa at the heart of Galle Fort, Writer’s Lodge by Ishq is made for slow stays.